Value proposition: what it is, how to write one, and examples

 A strong value proposition does three things:

 Your value proposition serves as the foundation of your marketing strategy, yet research suggests less than 10 per cent of companies formally develop one.
-It shapes how you communicate with customers and align your team.
+It shapes how you communicate with customers and align your team around a shared message.

 What a value proposition isn't

 A value proposition is just one of several marketing tools.
-Here's how it differs from similar concepts:
+Here is how it differs from similar concepts:

 - Mission statement: explains why your company exists and its broader purpose